 If you are planning to take out a Grad Plus or Private loan this would be the time to apply.

 Account Statement/Semester Billing– Students will receive an accounts statement for the fall semester.
 TMS (Tuition Management Systems) will send an e-bill in mid-July for students who have registered for fall classes.
 This statement will list estimated charges for the semester and pending financial aid, if your financial aid file is complete.
-After reviewing your bill if you wish to reduce or decline loans you may do so on the Award Letter Change Form or you may send an email to the financial aid office at the Law School.
+After reviewing your bill if you wish to reduce or decline loans you may do so on the Award Letter Change Form or you may send an email to firstname.lastname@example.org.

 If you did not receive and e-bill contact the Office of Student Accounts at 219-464-5101 to receive a paper bill.

-Fall Semester Payment is due by August 15.
+Fall semester payment is due by August 15.
 Payments can be made with cash, check, MasterCard, Discover, Visa or American Express.

 Telephone payments: Call 1-888-300-1052.
 Using a credit/debit card or using your bank account press option 5.

 Office payments: Mail or bring checks to the cashier’s window in Kretzmann Hall.
 Credit/debit card payments must be made online or by phone.

 Receiving Your Financial Aid – Your financial aid will credit to your student account on the first day of each semester if all required documents have been submitted and reviewed by the Office of Financial Aid.
 Once your direct Valpo charges are paid, any excess aid can be used toward off-campus living expenses and other education-related costs.
 Refund request forms are available online.
-Checks may be picked up beginning the third week of the semester for aid disbursed on the first day of class.
+Students may sign up for direct deposit of these funds or choose to have a pre-paid Visa card with this amount.
+Please go to http://www.valpo.edu/student-financial-services/billing/refunds-withdraws/ to find out more information.

 Student account statement emailed.